 This month’s Consumer Confidence Index is the fifth lowest reading ever and expectations are for further lows; which reinforces an already gloomy outlook for the American economy.
 For now, the economy seems “stuck” and the share market is hitting new lows every other day.
 However the silver lining in all this may be that it is darkest before the light, and that all the near term bad news signals a bottom (low point) for the market and economy as a whole.

-My view is that from 2009, we should start seeing things dramatically improve as all the credit and sub prime excesses are cleared.
+My view is that we should start seeing things dramatically improve as all the credit and sub prime excesses are cleared.
 The stock markets, which are forward looking, will be the first to recover and the surest sign of this will a permanent bounce back in the financials (20% or more), a wave of new Initial Public Offerings and a fall in oil prices to less than $100 a barrel.
 The US dollar should also start to recover it’s strength and the biggest sign that the economy is also back will be a drop in unemployment and a significant recovery of house prices.
-So sit tight this year and get on for the ride in 2009/2010.